bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-christian-decker-onion-routing-deep-dive.md

 So yeah, this return onion is really simplistic on purpose, because we hope to eventually find something that is more stable, but still breaking.

-Recent developments.
+## Recent developments

 So far I've told you about how this is actually implemented right now.
 I have, like, three pending PsS on the specification that all try to get us away from this fixed 65-byte-frame.
 65 bytes, by the way, was chosen because it's 64, which is a nice number every every CS guy likes, plus 1 byte, which is sort of that payload type ( realm, as we call it).
 So totally arbitrary.
 It was just the smallest power of two that would fit our payload.